roleoroleo/yi-hack_ha_integration/README.md

 - mqtt binary sensor for sound detection
 - mqtt binary sensor for baby crying detection
 - ptz service (if your cam supports it)
+- speak service (only available if you install tts engine from here https://github.com/roleoroleo/yi-hack-utils)

 ## Installation
 **(1)** Create the `custom_components` folder in your configuration directory.